BoredApe8461/Coretime-Mock/README.md

 ### Example: Setting up the full environment

-1. Run `npm run zombienet:full` in a separate terminal
+1. Run `npm run zombienet` in a separate terminal
 2. Once the parachains **started producing blocks**,  setup the environment using the command below:
 	 ```sh
 	npm run init -- \